 About the Travel Arrangements

-The Whole of Australian Government (WoAG) Travel Arrangements (the Arrangements) are coordinated procurements established and managed by the Department of Finance.
+The Whole of Australian Government (WoAG) Travel Arrangements (the Travel Arrangements) are coordinated procurements established and managed by the Department of Finance.

 • Reduce travel costs by aggregating government buying power to obtain discounted pricing